 I realize that sounds like overkill, but we all play an essential part in keeping our aquatic friends safe.

 Next, use the solvent to wipe up the remaining sticky residue.
 Then, use a damp towel with soap and warm water to remove the remaining solvent.

 💡 Pro tip: Not only do I store my resin kits in a dark closet, but I also keep them in a plastic container.
-That way, should something spill, it’s contained to a surface that’s easier to clean.
+That way, should something spill, it’s contained on a surface that’s easier to clean.

 Once your resin has fully cured, you can throw it away in your regular garbage.

 ⭐️ BONUS: Here are other ideas of what you can do with your resin mistakes instead of throwing them away.

 I have cured epoxy on my countertops.
 How do I clean up that resin?

 Proceed with the idea that you may ruin your surface by trying this.
 But then again, having resin drips all over your table isn’t ideal, either.

 Place a cloth over the resin drips.
 Next, apply boiling hot water.
 Allow the heat to permeate for five to ten minutes.
 Then try to peel off the resin.
 If that doesn’t work, use a putty knife to scrape under it to loosen the resin.

 How do I clean up resin on my clothing?